-Create a new site database referring to the section about how to build a cluster environment in JobCenter for Windows.
+Create a new site database referring to Section 2.4, "Procedure for Building the Cluster Environment (Windows)" about how to build a cluster environment in JobCenter for Windows.

 2.6.2.
 Upgrading the Site Database

 The file storage path in the JobCenter site database has been changed in JobCenter R13.1 or later.